GLOSSARY OF INSURANCE TERMS

 Municipal Liability – liability coverage for the acts of a municipality.

-Municipal obligation bond – any security, or other instrument, including a state lease but not a lease of any other governmental entity, under which a payment obligation is created, issued by or on behalf of a governmental unit to finance a project servicing a substantial public purpose, and 1) Payable from tax revenues, but not tax allocations, within the jurisdiction of such governmental unit; 2) Payable or guaranteed by the United States of America or any agency, department or instrumentality thereof, or by a state housing agency; 3) Payable from rates or charges (but not tolls) levied or collected in respect of a non-nuclear utility project, public transportation facility (other than an airport facility) or public higher education facility; or 4) With respect to lease obligations, payable from future appropriations.
+Municipal obligation bond – any security, or other instrument, including a state lease but not a lease of any other governmental entity, under which a payment obligation is created, issued or on behalf of a governmental unit to finance a project servicing a substantial public purpose, and 1) Payable from tax revenues, but not tax allocations, within the jurisdiction of such governmental unit; 2) Payable or guaranteed the United States of America or any agency, department or instrumentality thereof, or a state housing agency; 3) Payable from rates or charges (but not tolls) levied or collected in respect of a non-nuclear utility project, public transportation facility (other than an airport facility) or public higher education facility; or 4) With respect to lease obligations, payable from future appropriations.

-Mutual Insurance Company – a privately held insurer owned by its policyholders, operated as a non-profit that may or may not be incorporated.
+Mutual Insurance Company – a privately held insurer owned its policyholders, operated as a non-profit that may or may not be incorporated.

 Mutual Insurance Holding Company – a company organized as a mutual and owning a capital stock insurer or insurers for the benefit of pooling risk for many people, typically those in the same industry.

 Named Insured – the individual defined as the insured in the policy contract. .

 Named Peril Coverage – insurance for losses explicitly defined in the policy contract.